JSFoundation/TAC/BasePolicies/CONTRIBUTING.md

 change, or withdrawal of the proposed change.

-If a contribution is controversial and committers cannot agree about how to get it to land or if it should land then it should be escalated to the CB.
-It is expected that only a small minority of issues be brought to the CB for resolution and that discussion and compromise among Committers be the default resolution mechanism.
+If a contribution is controversial and committers cannot agree about how to get it to land or if it should land then it should be escalated to the TAC.
+It is expected that only a small minority of issues be brought to the TAC for resolution and that discussion and compromise among Committers be the default resolution mechanism.